sumcoinlabs/sumcoin/doc/init.md

 Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "sumcash" user and group.
+All three Linux startup configurations assume the existence of a "sumcoin" user and group.
 They must be created before attempting to use these scripts.
 The macOS configuration assumes sumcoind will be set up for the current user.